 The sticky truth is that many college savings plans and expenses are a financial casualty of the coronavirus pandemic.
 It’s often difficult to redistribute money you’d earmarked for education or get much money back once you’ve paid for your student.
 This can be more frustrating than ever when many families are adapting their finances to the pandemic.

 Why Won’t the University Refund My Tuition?

 There are multiple reasons that a student may end up withdrawing from a semester of college, such as struggling with virtual learning, or having to leave campus after breaking social distancing rules.

 Unfortunately, getting a refund on tuition is difficult.
 The challenge is that colleges can’t generally swap out students mid-semester, and a student can’t “return” information they learned in the first weeks or month of classes.
 If colleges feel that they can still offer equivalent coursework online, they’re also unlikely to agree to a refund.
-You may have an easier time getting money back for room and board or other fees, although some colleges have announced they will not offer prorated refunds if the campus must close in the fall 2020 semester.
+You may have an easier time getting money back for room and board or other fees, although some colleges did not offer prorated refunds if their campus closed in the fall 2020 semester.
 Some schools may refund partial tuition on a sliding scale, but unless you withdraw in the first week or two of the semester, you can expect to be on the hook for the majority of the costs.

 Even contracting COVID-19 is unlikely to result in a refund.
 Only 6% of colleges and universities offer 100% tuition refunds for medical withdrawals.
 If students are dismissed for a disciplinary reason, such as breaking social distancing rules, it’s extremely difficult to make a case for a refund.